Hannibaa/C-Pointer-in-Stack/README.md

 // C-Primitive-Concepts
 // How to accesse from only one pointer to whole stack variable
 // Just
+// Next will see how to use pointer to read inside function, struct(structure data type) and class;
 #include <stdio.h>
 #include <stdlib.h>